How to buy houseplants in the winter

 The goal of plant care in the winter is not to make your plant grow as quickly as possible, but to simply exist and maintain it's current size.
 If you succeed to take care of your plants in the winter, coming spring will be where your hard work pays off double.
 Your plants will now have an amazing start and will show you how well you took care of them by growing quickly.

 Thank you for reading this post!
 I hope it helps you to keep your plants healthy and beautiful!
-If you're looking for more guides on specific plants, you can always request a plant guide or donate a plant in order to get a guide for the plant you have trouble with.Posted on: Nov 21, 2020
+If you're looking for more guides on specific plants, you can always request a plant guide to get a guide for the plant you have trouble with.Posted on: Nov 21, 2020